Bachelor of Science in Mathematical Economics - Actuarial Sciences Concentration

 |Senior Seminar Math - Econ (1hour)|

-1 A student may apply for VEE credit in Economics after taking the ECON 202/203 sequence.
+1 A student may apply for VEE credit in Economics after completing the ECON 202/203 sequence with a at least a "B" in both classes.

 3 ACCT 200 is a prerequisite for FIN 330.

-4 While not required, a student who also takes FIN 438 may apply for Corporate Finance VEE Credit.
+4 While not required, a student who also takes FIN 438 may apply for the Accounting and Finance VEE Credit.
+This VEE credit requires ACCT 200, FIN 437 and FIN 438 with a at least a "B" in all classes.